7Block Labs

 3) Anti‑bot onsale: combine queueing, EIP‑712 allowlists, and purchase‑limit enforcement

-Link this to your storefront via our web3 development services.
+You can easily link this to your storefront with our web3 development services.

 4) Entry that can’t be screenshotted: rotating challenge with SIWE, not opaque vendor barcodes

-• We mirror the “rotating code” defense, but with open primitives:
+• We’re reimagining the “rotating code” defense with some new open primitives:

 6) Fees and UX: gasless, L2‑first, AA wallets